 The College is committed to observing the importance of sector measures and indicators.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency (ESFA).
-The College is assessed by the ESFA methodology as having a "Good" financial health grading.
-The current rating of Good is considered an acceptable outcome.
-It is expected to remain at Good in 2019/20 with a higher score.
-The College is in a stable position to reinvest its modest surpluses in improved services for students.
+The College is assessed by the ESFA methodology as having an "Outstanding" financial health grading.
+The current rating of Outstanding is considered an excellent outcome.
+It is expected to remain at Outstanding in 2020/21 with a similar score.
+The College is in a stable position to reinvest its surpluses in improved services for students.